PostgREST/postgrest/docs/references/auth.rst

 JWT Caching
 -----------

-PostgREST validates ``JWTs`` on every request.
-We can cache ``JWTs`` to avoid this performance overhead.
+PostgREST caches ``JWTs`` on every request to avoid performance overhead of parsing and cryptographic operations.

-To enable JWT caching, the config :code:`jwt-cache-max-lifetime` is to be set.
-It is the maximum number of seconds for which the cache stores the JWT validation results.
-The cache uses the :code:`exp` claim to set the cache entry lifetime.
-If the JWT does not have an :code:`exp` claim, it uses the config value.
-See :ref:`jwt-cache-max-lifetime` for more details.
+To disable JWT caching, the config :code:`jwt-cache-max-entries` is to be set to ``0``.
+It is the maximum number of JWTs for which the cache stores their validation results.
+If the cache reaches its maximum, the `least recently used <https://redis.io/glossary/lru-cache/>`_ entry will be removed.
+The cache honors :code:`exp` claim.
+If the JWT does not have an :code:`exp` claim, it is cached until it gets removed by the LRU policy.
+See :ref:`jwt-cache-max-entries` for configuration details.

 .. note::